mdeguzis/documents/linux-applications/git/changing-commits.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# About

+Information regarding rewriting commits in git.
+It is important to note here, you will still see entries with the 'git log --all' switch below until you reclone your repository.
+The history stays local for both commits.
+On GitHub.com you will only see the corrected entry.

 # Replacing and ammending commits

 This is useful if you accidentally committed a file under a different login or username.
 It happens :)